Blockchain game: History

 In October 2021, Valve Corporation banned blockchain games, including those using cryptocurrency and NFTs, from being hosted on its Steam digital storefront service, which is widely used for personal computer gaming.
 The company said this was an extension of their policy banning games that offer in-game items with real-world value.
 Valve's prior history with gambling, specifically skin gambling, was speculated to be a factor in the decision to ban blockchain games.
 Valve's CEO Gabe Newell explained in a later interview that while he believed blockchain technology was legitimate, the company felt there were too many bad actors in the market at the time to allow cryptocurrency or NFTs onto Steam.
 Newell said, "The ways in which it has been utilised are currently all pretty sketchy.
 And you sort of want to stay away from that."
 Journalists and players responded positively to Valve's decision, as blockchain and NFT games have a reputation for scams and fraud among most PC gamers, while blockchain game publishers and developers urged Valve to reconsider their position.
-Epic Games, which runs the Epic Games Store in competition to Steam, said that they would be open to accepting blockchain games, in the wake of Valve's refusal.
+Epic Games's CEO Tim Sweeney said in the wake of Valve's refusal that the Epic Games Store would be open to accepting blockchain games which followed relevant laws and regulations, although Sweeney noted that Epic did not use such technology at the time.

 In December 2021, Ubisoft announced the Ubisoft Quartz program, based on the proof of stake Tezos cryptocurrency, which Ubisoft claimed was more energy efficient.
 Quartz allows players to purchase and sell "Digits", which are in-game character customization items.
 The service launched with items in Tom Clancy's Ghost Recon Breakpoint.
-On the same day, Ars Technica stated that "Ubisoft's… plans make no sense" because the Quartz system is so deeply controlled by Ubisoft that a simple conventional internal database would achieve the same result without the overhead of a blockchain.
+On the same day, Ars Technica stated that "Ubisoft's... plans make no sense" because the Quartz system is so deeply controlled by Ubisoft that a simple conventional internal database would achieve the same result without the overhead of a blockchain.
 Users criticized the technology because Ubisoft terms of service state that the company has "no liability" for claims or damages and is aware that the blockchain "may be subject to specific weaknesses, which make them possibly targets for specific cybersecurity threats" and disclaim "liability in the risks implied by the use of this new technology."
 On 9 December, Ubisoft de-listed the announcement video on YouTube, following viewer backlash and dislike bombing.
 French trade union Solidaires Informatique criticized Ubisoft's plan for Quartz, stating that blockchain technology is "harmful, worthless, and without future", and that it is "a useless, costly, ecologically mortifying tech which doesn't bring anything to videogames".
 After their initial release, trade volume for Digits was virtually zero in the following weeks.
 Players who used them complained that no one noticed the Digits during multiplayer matches.
 Ubisoft released the last Digit for Ghost Recon Breakpoint on 17 March 2022 and ended support for the game shortly thereafter.